790gradml/gradML/supervised/DiscriminativeGenerative.md

-# Discrimitive Classifiers: Logistic Regression
+# Discriminative Classifiers: Logistic Regression

 Logistic Regression can be viewed as an approach of fitting a discriminative model.
 It assumes a parametric form of the conditional